jacobwoodward/n8n-nodes-smartsuite/README.md

 4. In n8n, add your SmartSuite credentials:
    - API Key: Your SmartSuite API key
    - Base URL: https://api.smartsuite.com/v1

-## Usage

-### Get Record
-Retrieve a specific record by its ID.

-### List Records
-Get all records from a selected table.

-### Search Records
-Search records using filters:
-- Select a field to filter on
-- Choose a condition (equals, contains, greater than, etc.)
-- Enter the value to filter by
-- Use AND/OR operators to combine multiple filters

-### Update Record
-Update an existing record's fields with new values.

 ## Security